Prado Museum: Tickets

 • How long does it take to visit the Prado Museum?

-• We always say the same for this question - it’s entirely up to you!
-Spend a little or as long as you like.
-We think you should spend at least 1-hour there but that won’t give you much time to appreciate the art.
+• We suggest spending at least 1.5 hours there but that won’t give you much time to appreciate the art.
 The longer you have the better and more enjoyable your visit may be, especially if you find pieces of art you like and wish to spend time at.
+A good visit will take 3-4 hours.

 • Where is the Prado Museum?